RubenMartiL/RubenMartiL/README.md

 🌱 &nbsp;I'm on track for learning more about Ionic & Mobile Applications.

-✍️ &nbsp;In my free time, I pursue Game development as hobbies/side hustles.
+✍️ &nbsp;In my free time, I'm into game development as hobbies/side hustles.

 💬 &nbsp;Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.